 Meals at the Villa Fontelunga are laid-back, sociable affairs, usually taken out on the gravelled forecourt with open views over the gentle Val di Chiana, but sometimes indoors at a designer table in the barrel-vaulted cantina.
 There's also a semi-outdoor lounge bar where you can enjoy aperitifs at sunset, or a post-prandial cigar tucked under a blanket by the open fire.

 Twice a week – on Tuedays and Fridays – they also prepare dinner at the villa.
-It’s a lively house-party atmosphere, guests meeting and greeting over a prosecco before sitting down for a 3-course feast at a communal table (or sometimes separate tables, though Paolo says guests always end up moving tables together).
+It’s a lively house-party atmosphere, everyone meeting and greeting over a prosecco before sitting down for a 3-course feast at a communal table (or sometimes separate tables, though Paolo says guests always end up moving tables together).
 In addition, there is a "snack evening meal" for those who do not want to add too much to their waistline.
 Of course, if you take the whole villa, you can dine in as often as you want, with a cook available to buy and prepare the kind of meals you specify.

 - Communal dining